riastradh/draft-riastradh-cfrg-staticdh/draft-riastradh-staticdh.md

- and PrivacyPass {{!I-D.ietf-privacypass-protocol}}, often expose static DH oracles to adversaries, and rely on the adversary's inability either to recover the secret scalar or to compute the scalar multiplication of random base pointss without submitting them to the oracle.
+ and PrivacyPass {{!I-D.ietf-privacypass-protocol}}, often expose static DH oracles to adversaries, and rely on the adversary's inability either to recover the secret scalar or to compute the scalar multiplication of random base points without submitting them to the oracle.

 This memo summarizes the state of the art in attacks on discrete log